dinabandhuk/webtech-project/README.md

 Ride sharing app with laravel backend and Vue frontend. \
 Based on [this tutorial](https://www.youtube.com/watch?v=iFOEU6YNBzw).

+- > Check the tags for releases and major checkpoints in the project.
+---
 ### Lesson learned
 - > Check the api and functionality after every change to avoid hours of misdirected debugging.
+---
+# Laravel Backend

 ## Requirements
 - `composer` installed locally

 ## Steps to recreate
-These are general instructions. look at commit history for change in code.
+These are general instructions.
+Look at commit history for change in code.
+This is for my personal reference so it's not expected to be understood by third party.

 - we will add a seperate model for drivers and apply migrations
 ```bash